gotasource/boot/README.md

 # Gota Boot

-Gota Boot is a development framework for building REST web services API using Typescript/JavaScript base on NodeJS.
+Gota Boot is a development framework for building REST web services API using Typescript/JavaScript on Node Environment.

 ## Quickstart
 ### Step 1.
 Set up the Development Environment